A Tradition of Respiratory Care

 Shenandoah University's program in Respiratory Care has been in existence longer than any other program in the state of Virginia.
 The Division of Respiratory Care offers several degree options and makes earning a degree convenient by offering a transfer track where students may transfer their associate degree or credit hours into the bachelor of science in Respiratory Care degree.
 Shenandoah students receive a comprehensive education in a state-of-the-art laboratory and benefit from the university's close relationship with the Winchester Medical Center and hospitals in northern Virginia for their clinical opportunities.

-The Three Semester Track is for students enrolling in or transferring to Shenandoah University without any respiratory therapy credentials.
+The Accelerated Four-Semester Track is for students enrolling in or transferring to Shenandoah University without any respiratory therapy credentials.
 This track is only available to students who do not hold any respiratory therapy credentials.

 The RT to BSRC degree program is a BS-degree-completion program designed for the practicing, credentialed, professional respiratory therapist who wish to advance their professional development by earning a Bachelor of Science degree in Respiratory Care.